swathi862/lingo-translator-app/README.md

 ## MVP Definition (Minimum Viable Product)
 1. When a user clicks on a link in the nav bar, they should see that language's information displayed on the web page.
     - All of the information you need to display is stored in objects in your JavaScript files
 1. Language information should be displayed in a two, three, or four column layout.
 You can decide how many columns you want to use as a team.
 Your layout should be consistent across all pages.
-[You're welcome to use their grid system to help with your layout.](https://getbootstrap.com/docs/4.0/layout/grid/)
+We've installed Bootstrap for you-- [you're welcome to use their grid system to help with your layout.](https://getbootstrap.com/docs/4.0/layout/grid/)

 ![mock up layout](images/mockup.png)